16 Best Places to Visit in Poland

-Poland has a history that dates back almost a thousand years, with stunning medieval architecture, remnants of WWII and its devastation, and castles and palaces in every corner of the country.
+The best places to visit in Poland can take you through almost a thousand years of history, immersing you in sites with stunning medieval architecture, remnants of WWII and its devastation, and castles and palaces in every corner of the country.
+It's also home to two of the first-ever UNESCO World Heritage Sites: the historic center of Krakow and the Wieliczka and Bochnia Salt Mines.

 But this ancient country is also home to expansive national parks, mountains, and lakes, with seemingly endless trails cutting through virgin nature waiting to be explored.